gymbarr/AskIt/README.md

 ## Features
-- Infinit scrolling pagination with Hotwire and Turbo
+- Infinit scrolling pagination with Rails Hotwire and Turbo
 - Sending emails to users as background jobs using Redis and Sidekiq
 - Nested answers and comments with vote up/down feature
 - Roles for users and administration GUI using Rolify and ActiveAdmin gems
-- Subscribing to categories and notification users by email about new questions
+- Subscribing to categories and notifying users by email about new questions

 ## Prerequisite